-2022 Number 2021 Number
+2023 Number 2022 Number

-Total 42 43
+Total 41 42

-Taxation 2022 2021 £
+Taxation 2023 2022

-Total current tax £ - -
+Total current tax £ £

 A deferred tax asset has not been recognised because it is unlikely that sufficient taxable profits will be generated from non membership activities in the foreseeable future from which the losses can be deducted.
-The Institute has unprovided deferred tax assets of £885k based on a corporation tax rate of 25% (2021: £545k based on a corporation tax rate of 19%).
+The Institute has unprovided deferred tax assets of £985k based on a corporation tax rate of 25% (2022: £885k).